bmaarianto/cinescope/README.md

 - HTML5 + CSS3
 - Bootstrap 5
-- JavaScript (jQuery)
+- JavaScript (Vanilla / ES6+)
 - OMDb API

+---

 ## 🔑 API Key

-- This project uses the OMDb API (http://www.omdbapi.com/).
-A free API key (apikey=874a7130) is included for demonstration purposes.
+This project uses the OMDb API ([http://www.omdbapi.com/](http://www.omdbapi.com/)).
+A free demo API key (`apikey=874a7130`) is included in the code for demonstration purposes.

+> ⚠️ **Note:** For production, it's recommended to register and use your own API key.
-- Note: You can get your own API key here and replace it in script.js.
+You can get it for free here: https://www.omdbapi.com/apikey.aspx

+---

 ## 🌐 Live Demo